LemuelYole/alx-system_engineering-devops/0x00-shell_basics/README.md

-Delete the file betty
- a script that changes the working directory to the user’s home directory
+Delete the directory my_first_directory that is in the /tmp directory